 On days with the highest tides of the year, whole parking lots and streets in Annapolis are underwater, causing delays and traffic congestion.
 Compromise Street, a major road into town, is often forced to shut down, slowing response times for firefighters and other first responders.
 Local businesses have lost as much as $172,000 a year, or 1.4% of their annual revenue, due to high-tide floods, according to a study published in 2019 in the journal, Science Advances.

-High-tide floods, also known as nuisance floods, sunny-day floods and recurrent tidal floods, occur “when tides reach anywhere from 1.75 to 2 feet above the daily average high tide and start spilling onto streets or bubbling up from storm drains,” according to an annual report on the subject by the National Oceanic and Atmospheric Administration (NOAA.)
+High-tide floods, also known as nuisance floods, sunny-day floods, and recurrent tidal floods, occur “when tides reach anywhere from 1.75 to 2 feet (53 to 61 centimeters) above the daily average high tide and start spilling onto streets or bubbling up from storm drains,” according to an annual report on the subject by the National Oceanic and Atmospheric Administration (NOAA.)
 These floods are usually not related to storms; they typically occur during high tides, and they impact people’s lives.
 Because of rising seas driven by climate change, the frequency of this kind of flood has dramatically increased in recent years.

 Sea level rise is often spoken of in future terms, including projections for impacts we’re likely to see by the end of the century.
 But in many communities in the U.S., sea level rise is already a factor in people’s lives in the form of high-tide flooding.
 Credit: NASA